COVID-19 Message Updated: 13th JanMail Order Customers:

 Our carrier DHL

-is operating near normally across the world.
-Allow an extra day for delivery (2 days for Australia, 6 days for New Zealand), just in case.
-However, regular international postal services can have additional delays, and are not recommended for anything required within 6 weeks. *
+is operating near normally across the world with its Air Express service.
+Allow an extra day for delivery (4 days for Australia and New Zealand), just in case. *

 For the UK only, Royal Mail